xplosionmind/tommi.space/content/notes/public/Delete an account.md

 ## Base knowledge

 To get this itchy thing done in the quickest and most painless way possible, just [check JustDeleteMe](https://justdeleteme.xyz/ 'Just Delete Me').
 To first retrieve your data, visit [JustGetMyData](https://justgetmydata.com 'Just Get My Data').
 It might be possible that on those great websites the service you intend to quit is not present.
-This is how stuff get tricky
+This is how stuff get tricky.

 Firstly, you gotta find the Privacy Policy page of the provider and look for an email address that looks like `privacy@<nameoftheprovider>.com`.
 Secondly, you have to write to this address the message which follows, claiming our [GDPR rights](https://gdpr-info.eu 'Information on GDPR').